pedrojrv/ML_Nuclear_Data/AME/README.md

 ## Re-creating CSV Files

-If for some reason the CREATED csv files are not avaliable, as long as the other text files are avaliable they can be recreated using the `generating_datasets.py` script located in the main NucML directory.
+If for some reason the created csv files are not avaliable, as long as the other text files are avaliable they can be recreated using the `generating_datasets.py` script located in the main NucML directory.

-`python generating_datasets.py"`
+`python generating_datasets.py`